 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-- What are bubble letters
+- What are bubble letters?

 - Final words

-Without any further ado, let’s get started!
+Without any further delays let’s get started.

 What are bubble letters?